-If an allegation is made or information is received about an adult who works at Ryecroft C.E.
-Middle School which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Head teacher immediately.
-If it is about the sole proprietor of the Independent school, then this needs to be raised with the Designated Officer.
-Should an allegation be made against the Head teacher, this will be reported to the Chair of the Governing Body.
+If an allegation is made or information is received about an adult who works at Wombourne which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Head teacher immediately.
+Should an allegation be made against the Head teacher, this will be reported to the CEO and the Chair of the LGB.
+If an allegation is made or information is received about an adult who works at HO, the member of staff receiving the information should report it to the CEO immediately.
+Should an allegation be made against the CEO, this will be reported to the Chair of the Trust Board and the HR Director.

-If neither the Headteacher nor Chair of Governing Body is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.
+If the appropriate person is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher, Chair of LGB, CEO or Chair of the Trust Board or their Deputy/Vice.

-The Headteacher or Chair of Governors will seek advice from the LADO within one working day.
-No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.
+The appropriate person will seek advice from the LADO within one working day.
+No member of staff or Trustee/Governor will undertake further investigations before receiving advice from the LADO.